guitarneck/xdebug-coverage/README.md

 ### configuration

-Default configuration cans be sets in _coverage/sources/XDebugCoverage.json_
+Default configuration can be sets in _coverage/sources/XDebugCoverage.json_

 ## Using .dot